hmisra/udacity-rl/p1_navigation/README.md

 ### Understanding the files
 1. `dqn_agent.py` contains the `Agent` and `ReplayBuffer` classes for the agent to interact with the environment.
 2. `model.py` contains the Pytorch neural network used to approximate the Q-value functions that the agent will be using.
-3. `Report.ipynb` is the code entry point for starting the environment and the training loop.
+3. `Report.ipynb` is the code entry point for starting the environment and the training loop (includes description of solution).
 4. `unity-environment.log` is the log file that is created during the training loop.
 5. `checkpoint.pth` contains the weights of the Pytorch model once the environment is successfully solved.
-6. `Report.md` provides a description of the implementation (learning algorithm, hyperparameters etc).